The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: X-ray, optical, and near-infrared data

 A fraction of the extended sources are cataloged multiple times.
-Most of these split sources are removed by applying the SPLIT\_CLEANED flag \citep{Bulbul2023}.
-In total, the \erass cluster candidate catalog contains 14,818 cleaned sources in the common region between eROSITA\_DE and the Legacy Surveys.
+Most of these split sources were removed by applying the SPLIT\_CLEANED flag \citep{Bulbul2023}.
+In total, the \erass cluster candidate catalog contains 14\,818 cleaned sources in the common region between the German part of the \erosita survey and the LS.
 Figure \ref{fig:footprint_erass} shows the sky density of cleaned galaxy cluster candidates.
 The deeper exposures towards the ecliptic poles cause the gradient of source density.
 This is the main cluster catalog analyzed in the article.
 Other cluster catalogs analyzed are presented in Section \ref{sec:quality}.

-\subsection{DESI Legacy Imaging Surveys, 9th and 10th Releases}
+\subsection{DESI Legacy Imaging Surveys, 9th and 10th releases}

-We combine the optical and near-infrared inference model data from the 9th and 10th release of the DESI Legacy Imaging Surveys \citep[LS,][]{Dey2019aa} to obtain the largest coverage of the extragalactic sky (Galactic latitude $|b|\gtrsim20\degr$).
-The galactic plane is not covered by the observations and thereby excluded from our analysis.
+We combined the optical and near-infrared inference model data from the 9th and 10th release of the DESI Legacy Imaging Surveys \citep[LS,][]{Dey2019aa} to obtain the largest coverage of the extragalactic sky (Galactic latitude $|b|\gtrsim20\degr$).
+The Galactic plane was not covered by the observations and was thereby excluded from our analysis.
 Observations at optical wavelengths were carried out with three different telescopes as described in Sections \ref{sec:lsdr10south} and \ref{sec:lsdr9north}.
-Consequently, the survey area is split at a declination of $\approx$32.375$\degr$.
+Consequently, the survey area was split at a declination of $\approx$32.375$\degr$.
 We refer to the southern part as LS DR10 South and the northern part as LS DR9 North.

-To increase the wavelength coverage, the LS utilizes 7 years (LS DR10) or 6 years (LS DR9) of infrared imaging data from the Near-Earth Object Wide-field Infrared Survey Explorer \citep[NEOWISE,][]{Lang2014,Mainzer2014,Meisner2017a,Meisner2017b}.
-The limitation of blended sources due to the much lower spatial resolution in the NEOWISE data ($\approx 6\arcsec$) compared to the LS data ($\lesssim 1\arcsec$) is partly overcome by applying forced photometry on the unblurred unWISE maps \citep{Lang2014} at the locations of the sources that are detected in the LS.
-Including the 3.4$\mu$m $W1$ band in our analysis allows us to extend the galaxy cluster samples to higher redshift ($z\gtrsim0.8$).
+To increase the wavelength coverage, the LS utilized 7 years (LS DR10) or 6 years (LS DR9) of infrared imaging data from the Near-Earth Object Wide-field Infrared Survey Explorer \citep[NEOWISE,][]{Lang2014,Mainzer2014,Meisner2017a,Meisner2017b}.
+The limitation of blended sources due to the much lower spatial resolution in the NEOWISE data ($\approx 6\arcsec$) compared to the LS data ($\lesssim 1\arcsec$) was partly overcome by applying forced photometry on the "un"-blurred WISE maps \citep[unWISE,][]{Lang2014} at the locations of the sources that were detected in the LS.
+Including the 3.4$\mu$m $W1$ band in our analysis allowed us to extend the galaxy cluster samples to higher redshift ($z\gtrsim0.8$).